catseye/Chrysoberyl/article/Languages.md

 of as types, although this is largely nominal; the traditional typelessness of term-rewiting systems is largely retained.

+### Robin

+*   type: Programming Language
+*   inception-date: 2011
+*   genre: Production language
+*   development-stage: unfinished
+*   paradigms: Functional

+Robin is a language drawing from [Pixley][], [Erlang][], and [PicoLisp][].
+One distinctive feature of it is that it has an extremely small core semantics, to the point where even closures are defined in terms of macros.
+Another distinctive feature is that it is heavily resource-oriented; almost everything, including concurrent processes, is (or should be) a virtual device which must be acquired from a central resource arbiter.
+This arbiter may satisfy the constraints you specify when requesting a device any way it sees fit; so the operating environment has potentially a lot of influence over exactly what your program does.

+The essential ideas date from back to shortly after Pixley was released.

+#### Reference Implementation: Robin.lhs

+*   in-distribution: Robin distribution
+*   license: BSD license
+*   implementation-type: interpreter
+*   host-language: Haskell

+There are actually 2 implementations, and they have different design goals.

 ### Troupe

 *   type: Programming Language